dipanshuD09/commV1/README.md

 1. Utilized cookies to store JWT.
 2. TechStack - MongoDB Atlas for storage.
-(If you want to test the api, you can find the mongoDB URI in .env file.), Node, @theinternetfolks/snowflake for ID generation, validator.js.
+(If you want to test the api, you can find the mongoDB URI in .env file.), Node, @theinternetfolks/snowflake for ID generation, Mongoose ODM, validator.js.

 # 📁 Collection: auth